 A handful of pea shoots

 1./ Heat up the olive oil in a large saucepan or pot over medium-high heat.
-To this, add the onion and garlic, and fry till translucent.
+Add to this the onion and garlic, and fry for 5-10 minutes.

-3./ Add the stock, milk, and half the lemon juice.
+2./ Add the peas, stock, milk, and half the lemon juice.
 Bring the whole mixture to the boil, then turn down the heat to low-medium.
-Simmer for 20-30 minutes, until the peas are well-softened but still very green.
+Simmer for 20-30 minutes, until the peas are well-softened but still quite bright green.

-4./ Take the soup off the heat, and blend either with a stick blender or in a jug blender to the desired consistency (add extra liquid if you want a thinner soup), and pass through a fine sieve if you prefer it smooth.
+3./ Take the soup off the heat and blend either with a stick blender or in a jug blender to the desired consistency; add extra liquid if you want a thinner soup, and pass through a fine sieve if you prefer it smooth.
+I like a bit of texture.
 Add in salt and pepper to taste, along with the rest of the lemon juice.
 Tear in the fresh basil and blend again, until fully incorporated.

-5./ If you need to, heat again briefly before serving.
-Top with black pepper, a little olive oil, a little soy cream, a sprinkling of lemon zest, and the pea shoots.
+4./ Top with black pepper, a sprinkling of lemon zest, and pea shoots.